 During 2019, the Company designed and constructed a modular demonstration-scale lithium extraction plant in Ontario, Canada.
 This Demonstration Plant was mobilized and transported to Lanxess' operational brine processing facility at their South Plant.
 The initial installation of the plant was completed in mid-October 2019, a semi-permanent structure to enclose the plant and ancillary laboratory, office and control room were installed by December 2019, and all utility and service connections were completed by the end of January 2020.
-The plant is currently being commissioned and is expected to run continuously throughout calendar-year 2020.
+In mid-May 2020 the Company announced the completion of the commission phase of the Demonstration Plant.
+The Demonstration Plant is designed to continuously process an input tail brine flow of 50 gallons per minute (gpm; or 11.4 m3/hr) from the Lanxess South Plant, which is equivalent to an annual production of between 100-150 tonnes per annum of Lithium Carbonate.
+The highly automated, three-story demonstration plant includes an integrated office and control room, as well as a full, process-specific analytical laboratory.